 Addresses on the following streets (or extension roads & properties from roads on this list north of Old Highway Road) are subject to this Morgan County order:

 The Mountain Green Fire Protection District is looking for volunteers.
-If you have Firefighter I/II, EMT/EMR, Wildland or HAZMAT Operations certification that is a plus, but the fire department will train you if you are willing to put in the time and commitment to obtaining these certifications.
+The Fire District will train you if you are willing to put in the time and commitment.
+Volunteers must live within 10 minutes of the fire station and must have the majority of Thursday evenings open and available for training.
 Volunteers do not work set shifts and provide service as they are available.
-Please contact Chief Brian Brendel if you can help, please click on the contacts link above.
+Please contact Chief Brian Brendel if you can help by clicking on the Contact Us link above.